Natural polynomials for Kerr quasi-normal modes: The radial problem with Confluent Heun Polynomials

 In \eqn{pspConstraint-b}, $\mu_{\pspm}$ has been rewritten using \eqn{p22b}.
 Solving for $\pspm$, one finds that

-In \eqn{pstar}, since $\psp$ and $\psm$ always come as a pair, they are \textit{duals} of each other.
-Henceforth, $\psp$ wll be referred to as the \textit{upper} pseudo-polynomial order, and $\psm$ will be referred to as the \textit{lower} pseudo-polynomial order. \refpsp{6.2586+0.0743i}
+In what follows, $\psp$ wll be referred to as the \textit{upper} pseudo-polynomial order, and $\psm$ will be referred to as the \textit{lower} pseudo-polynomial order. \refpsp{6.2586+0.0743i}

-For the moment, we are concerned with the implications of this duality on solutions to the radial problem (\ceqn{cHpApx}), the \qnm{s} radial functions, and the ultimate practicality of \cHp{} representations for non-polynomial problems. \Eqn{pstar} implies a number of simple relationships between $\alpha_p$, $\mu_p$, $\psp$ and $\psm$.
+For the moment, we are concerned with the implications of the pseudo-polynomial orders on solutions to the radial problem (\ceqn{cHpApx}), the \qnm{s} radial functions, and the ultimate practicality of \cHp{} representations for non-polynomial problems. \Eqn{pstar} implies a number of simple relationships between $\alpha_p$, $\mu_p$, $\psp$ and $\psm$.
 For example, \eqn{pstar} may used to show that

 It also follows that $\COne=-\psp \psm$.
 In terms of physical parameters~(\ceqn{p12}), $\psp$ and $\psm$ are